 Read the stories of a few of our funded undergraduate students:

-Research award recipients are expected to share their research at an Asia at Noon presentation in the 2020-2021 academic year.
+Research award recipients are expected to share their research at an Asia at Noon presentation in the following academic year.

 The maximum award per applicant is $1,000.
 Requests for smaller amounts are encouraged.
 Since this award will not cover all costs associated with overseas travel, applicants are encouraged to seek additional funding from other sources.

 Proposals are to be submitted to as a single pdf document and must include:

 Incomplete and late proposals will not be considered.

 Devon Asmus.
 Department of Anthropology, PhD Student.
 Research Support, Southeast Asia.
 Award provided in collaboration with the Nila T. Gnamm Research Fund.

 “Beauty, Decay, and HIV/AIDS Care in Thailand”: Compares how bodily aesthetics shape practices and perceptions of medicine at two different HIV/AIDS clinics in central Thailand.